Congratulations to our Lane Culinary Arts and Hospitality Management Students! We are proud!

 We're getting ready for our annual execution of the Lane Foundation Harvest Dinner!
 Students will be working with renowned chef, author and teach John Ash!

 Culinary Arts students Brad Smith and Pamela Cordua are taking the restaurant industry by storm with the opening of their cafe/coffeehouse in Eugene on the corner of Broadway and Charnelton.
 Opening date is set for Thursday, September 1!
-Here is a link to a news article from KEZI - congratulations, Brad and Pam!
+Congratulations, Brad and Pam!
 We wish you well with your new endeavor!

 Community Events/Service Opportunities